 How Long Is an NBA Basketball Game?

 NBA games are divided into four quarters, each of which last 12 minutes long.
 That means there are 48 total minutes of play in a single game.
-Halftime gives played a 15-minute break to allow them to rest in between the second and third quarter.
-Each overtime period lasts five minutes.
+There’s a 15-minute halftime break to allow players to rest in between the second and third quarter.
+If the game is tied at the end of regulation, there’s a 5-minute overtime period.

-The average length of a basketball game in the NBA lasts anywhere from 2-3 hours after factoring in team timeouts, replay reviews, shooting fouls, TV timeouts, halftime breaks, breathers and other stoppages.
+The average length of a basketball game in the NBA lasts anywhere from 2-3 hours after factoring in team timeouts, clock stoppages for substitutions, replay reviews, shooting fouls, TV timeouts for commercial breaks, halftime breaks, breathers and other stoppages.
 Most game lengths are about two and a half hours.

 How Long Is a College Basketball Game?

 College basketball games are slightly different.
-NCAA men’s basketball games consist of two 20-minute halves, adding up to 40 total minutes of game time.
+NCAA basketball games for men consist of two 20-minute halves, adding up to 40 total minutes of game time.
 Each overtime period is five minutes long.
 NCAA women’s college games are played in four 10-minute quarters just like WNBA games are.
-Both take about two hours from start to finish.
+The amount of time it takes to complete a game is about two hours.

 Most high school basketball games in the United States are played in 8-minute quarters, but that varies from state to state.